PicoAudio2: Temporal Controllable Text-to-Audio Generation with Natural Language Description: Introduction

-To achieve precise temporal controllability and high audio quality in TTA, we propose PicoAudio2, as shown in \cref{tab:model_comparison}.
-Compared with PicoAudio, PicoAudio2 incorporates improvements in both data and model design, supporting free-text input.
-In terms of data, we propose data processing pipelines for both simulation and real data.
-For simulation data, we synthesize audio-caption-timestamp triplets using the method proposed in AudioTime~\cite{xie2025audiotime}.
-Since the captions for individual events are category labels (not desired natural text), we convert these labels into textual descriptions. via LLMs and the Contrastive Language-Audio Pre-training (CLAP) model~\cite{laionclap2023}.
+To achieve precise temporal controllability and high audio quality given free-text input, we propose PicoAudio2, as shown in \Cref{tab:model_comparison}.
+PicoAudio2 incorporates improvements in both data and model design, supporting temporal control with free-text input.
+In terms of data, we develop dedicated data processing pipelines for both simulation and real data.
+For simulation data, we synthesize audio-caption-timestamp triplets following the AudioTime~\cite{xie2025audiotime} method.
+Since the original event labels are categorical rather than natural language descriptions, we convert these labels into textual descriptions via LLMs and extract embeddings with the Contrastive Language-Audio Pre-training (CLAP) model~\cite{laionclap2023}.
 However, there is still a distribution gap between simulated datasets and real datasets, both in the audio and caption domains.
 Therefore, we incorporate real datasets into training to mitigate the gap.
 For real datasets, we segment captions into single-event descriptions using LLMs, and extract timestamp information with a Text-to-Audio Grounding (TAG) model \cite{xu2024towards}.

-In terms of model design, PicoAudio2 employs free-text descriptions for individual events to construct a timestamp matrix, thereby overcoming the limitations of fixed categories in PicoAudio.
-Leveraging this timestamp matrix, PicoAudio2 enables precise temporal control from natural language input.
-The matrix offers fine-grained timing information, while the original coarse caption supplies overall audio semantics.
-It also supports training with data that lacks timestamps.
+In terms of model design, PicoAudio2 employs free-text descriptions for individual events to construct a timestamp matrix.
+Single-event descriptions are first transformed to embeddings, which are then combined with corresponding timestamps to form the matrix.
+This matrix provides fine-grained temporal control signals, while the original coarse-grained caption offers global semantics.
+The integration of both inputs allows the model to achieve precise temporal alignment from open-ended language descriptions.
+In addition, such a design retains training flexibility and allows for the inclusion of data without timestamp annotations by replacing the matrix with a fixed embedding.

-Overall, our contributions are summarized as the following: \begin{itemize} \item We propose a novel data processing pipeline, which enhances the simulated dataset and incorporates real data into training. \item We design a temporal-controllable generation framework, enabling high-quality audio generation with fine-grained timestamp control based on free-text descriptions. \item Extensive experiments demonstrate that our framework achieves precise temporal control and high audio quality. \end{itemize}
+Overall, our contributions are summarized as the following: \begin{itemize} \item We propose a novel data processing pipeline that enhances simulated dataset and incorporates real data into training. \item We design a temporal-controllable generation framework, enabling high-quality audio generation with fine-grained timestamp control based on free-text descriptions. \item Extensive experiments demonstrate that our framework achieves precise temporal control and high audio quality. \end{itemize}